Williams Sassine

 Williams Sassine (1944 in Kankan, Guinea – February 9, 1997 in Conakry, Guinea) was a Guinean novelist who wrote in French.

+Life

 His father was Lebanese Christian and his mother was a Guinean of Muslim heritage.

 Sassine was an expatriate African writer in France after leaving Guinea when it received independence under Sékou Touré.
 As a novelist he wrote of marginalized characters, but he became more optimistic on Touré's death.
 His 1979 novel Le jeune homme de sable has been regarded as among the best 20th-century African novels.
 Few of his works have been translated into English, but Wirriyamu was published in an English translation in 1980.

 As an editor he remained critical of Touré as chief editor for the satirical paper Le Lynx.
 Some of Sassine's works have been translated into English, Spanish and Russian.